serp-spider/documentation/docs/search-engine/google/parse-page.md

 ### Number of results

-Get the total number of results returned by the current search.

 ![number of results](images/number_results.png)

+Represents the total number of results returned by the current search.
+The format of this number can change from country to country (61,000,000 or 61 000 000 or 6,10,00,000 etc...)
+We take care of returning this number as a integer no matter the initial format.

 ```php
     use Serps\SearchEngine\Google\InvalidDOMException;